 Breast cancer patients also benefit from the Center for Integrative Care, where they can take advantage of many complementary therapies, such as massage, acupuncture, and healing touch.
 We believe it’s vitally important that patients receive added physical, emotional and spiritual support to help them through the healing and recovery process.

 Supporting Breast Cancer Patients in Need

 Mercedes Alvarez had breast cancer but couldn’t afford needed diagnostic services and treatments.
 She found financial help through the Boulder Community Health Foundation and the BCH Ambassadors.

 “They told us that the financial side of things should be the least of our considerations.
 We needed to worry about treating the cancer and not worry about what was going to happen to us financially because of the cancer,” said Greg Bowles, Mercedes’ husband.

 Breast cancer patients have access to other valuable resources offered by BCH, including the Breast Health Navigator, extensive rehabilitation services and emotional support groups.

 Cancer Support Specialists

-In addition to the Breast Health Navigator, BCH offers a variety of valuable programs for enhanced emotional support.
-We offer The Seven Levels of Healing® a seven-week educational program that helps patients, family members and loved ones navigate the journey through cancer as skillfully and effectively as possible.
-We also offer a range of support groups for breast cancer patients and their families.
+In addition to the Breast Health Navigator, BCH offers a variety of valuable programs for enhanced emotional support, including a range of support groups for breast cancer patients and their families.